watson-enlighten/MCW-Cloud-native-applications/Hands-on lab/HOL step-by-step - Cloud-native applications - Developer edition.md

 In this task, you will update the web service so that it supports dynamic discovery through the Azure load balancer.

 1. From the navigation menu, select Deployments under Workloads.
-From the view's Deployments list select the web deployment.
+From the view's Deployments list, select the web deployment.

 2. Select **Edit**.